Passive cell body plays active roles in microalgal swimming via nonreciprocal interactions: Conclusion

-\backsection[Funding]{S.H. acknowledges support by the Fundamental Research Funds for the Central Universities.
-D.W. acknowledges support by National Natural Science Foundation of China (NSFC Grant No. 12204525).
-Z.L. acknowledges support by NSFC (Grant No. 12202438).}
+\backsection[Funding]{S.H. acknowledges support from the National Natural Science Foundation of China (NSFC grant no. 12504234) and the Fundamental Research Funds for the Central Universities.
+D.W. acknowledges support from NSFC grant no. 12574238.
+Z.L. acknowledges support from NSFC grant no. 12202438.}

 \backsection[Declaration of interests]{The authors report no conflict of interest.}